Ultimate Guide to Puerto Penasco Mexico

 Well, we just finished off day one in Puerto Penasco with dinner at La Casa del Capitan Restaurant.
 The sunset was spectacular, I wonder what tomorrow has in store for us?

-#13 El Pinacate UNSECO Biosphere Reserve
+#13 El Pinacate UNESCO Biosphere Reserve

 The next morning after we are sunburned a bit and ready to go explore, we decide to visit El Pinacate UNESCO Biosphere Reserve.
 Mexico has 34 UNESCO sites to explore and one of them happens to be located a mere 40 minutes from Puerto Peñasco.
 In 2013, UNESCO named it the most important destination in Northwest Mexico and the whole state of Sonora, Mexico to visit!
 This reserve has the highest concentration of maar volcanic craters in the world.
 It is also the largest active dune field in North America.
+The El Pinacate and Gran Desierto de Altar Biosphere Reserve is a vast stretch of dormant black and red lava flows, sand dunes, and diverse plant and wildlife species.

 But what does it look like?
 Like visiting the moon!
 For almost 4 million years beneath the earth, hot magma melted rock creating a massive subterranean of hot liquid slowly building up pressure.
 This pressure eventually exploded through the desert floor and tall mountains were formed.
 Then they exploded with lava chunks that cooled all over the desert.
-It now has a moon-like crater over that’s over a mile wide with lava tubes, ‘moon-scapes’, black pumice soil, cinder cones, and, well, a sleeping volcano underneath!
+It now has a moon-like crater that’s over a mile wide with lava tubes, ‘moonscape’, black pumice soil, cinder cones, and, well, a sleeping volcano underneath!

 Little Known Fact: In 1970, the Apollo 14 astronauts from NASA trained for their moon landing at El Pinacate Biosphere Reserve, as the rough, barren landscape was the closest ‘match’ they could find to the lunar surface.